conda-forge/cfep/cfep-21.md

 ## Motivation

 BC package builds use a `strict` channel priority with the channels `conda-forge > bioconda > defaults`.
 This creates a situation that when a package transfers from CF to BC that the presence of builds with `main` label in `conda-forge` masks the solver from considering builds in lower priority channel.
-This CFEP proposes to resolve this by moving `conda-forge` builds off the `main` label and onto a dedicated labe.
+This CFEP proposes to resolve this by moving `conda-forge` builds off the `main` label and onto a dedicated label.
 By using a dedicated label for this, we provide end-users with a means of re-enabling search of these older packages by explicitly specifying the label when solving.

 ## Other sections